davemollen/dm-Stutter/README.md

 ## VST3, CLAP, AUv2 & LV2 installation

-You can download the VST3, CLAP, AUv2 (macOS only) & LV2 plugins from the [releases page](https://github.com/davemollen/dm-Stutter/releases).
+You can download the VST3, CLAP, AUv2 & LV2 plugins from the [releases page](https://github.com/davemollen/dm-Stutter/releases).

 The LV2 plugin doesn't have a GUI unless you run the plugin in MOD Desktop.